-- 1. Screw in the levelling legs under the range. - 2.
-Remove the racks and other utensils from the oven, and from the lower drawer. - 3.
+- 2. Remove the racks and other utensils from the oven, and from the lower drawer. - 3.
 Use adhesive tape to firmly secure the door and the drawer to the side panels.
 Also attach the electric power cord in the same manner. - 4.
 Use a two-wheeled dolly with strap and fasten the range to it.
 Cover the appliance with a heavy blanket to prevent scratches and dents. - 5.
 Avoid pulling or pushing the control panel when moving the appliance.

-Warranty Information
+Major Appliance Warranty Information